Certificate of capacity for health providers

 Certificate of Capacity for GPs

-Certificates of Capacity are used by WorkSafe agents and employers to determine a worker's capacity for work and the nature of their injury.
+Certificates of capacity are used by WorkSafe agents and employers to determine a worker's capacity for work and the nature of their injury.
 It provides information about the date that the injured worker will have a capacity for pre-injury employment, suitable employment, or no capacity for employment.

 Certificates can be issued by a medical practitioner, physiotherapist, chiropractor or osteopath.
 This video demonstrates how to complete the certificate of capacity.

-The Certificate of Capacity is a communication tool for the treating health practitioner, worker and employer.
+The certificate of capacity is a communication tool for the treating health practitioner, worker and employer.
 It provides employers with the information they require to appropriately and safely plan their worker's return to work.
 Find a certificate of capacity software vendor.

 You may be contacted by the employer, their appointed Return to Work coordinator, occupational rehabilitation provider, or the WorkSafe agent to coordinate your patient's successful return to work.
 As the treating health practitioner, you can call an employer to find out more about the worker's employment and any suitable employment options that may be available if you have not heard from the worker's employer.